dfinity/internet-identity/README.md

 ### Features

-These options can be used both in the "contributing" workflows above (frontend, backend) and in the docker build.
+These options can be used both when building [with docker](#building-with-docker) and [without docker][HACKING].
 The features are enabled by setting the corresponding environment variable to `1`.
 Any other string, as well as not setting the environment variable, will disable the feature.